What is PTSD?

 PTSD can occur following the experience of an extremely traumatic or upsetting event.
 This could be the death of someone close, a serious accident or witnessing something terrible happening to someone else.

-How might I feel?
+How might I experience PTSD?

 PTSD affects different people in different ways.
-Feelings can include:

 - Low mood